 The University's current policy is to consider admissions without regard to financial ability to meet the cost of Rutgers' education and a commitment to provide assistance to those admitted who demonstrate financial need.
-During 2018, 52,025 University students (75.2% of the total enrollment) received some form of University administered student aid.
+During 2019, 52,919 University students (74.7% of the total enrollment) received some form of University administered student aid.

-In 2018, University students received \$1.03 billion in federal, state, and University financial assistance.
+In 2019, University students received \$1.05 billion in federal, state, and University financial assistance.
 Federal funds include Pell Grants, Supplemental Educational Opportunity Grants, the Federal Work-Study Program, and a variety of loans through the Williams D. Ford Federal Direct Loan Program.
-State funds include the New Jersey Tuition Aid Grants, the Educational Opportunity Fund, and the three specific merit scholarships which, taken together, comprise the Garden State Scholarship Program.
+State funds include the New Jersey Tuition Aid Grants, the Educational Opportunity Fund, and the three specific merit scholarships which, taken together, comprise the Governor's Urban Scholarship Program.
 University or Institutional funds include the Rutgers Assistance Grant Program, which provided \$33.2 million to over 11,500 recipients in 2019.
-Table 6 provides information concerning financial assistance the University has provided to students for the five years ending June 30, 2018.
+Table 6 provides information concerning financial assistance the University has provided to students for the five years ended June 30, 2019.
 Federal and State government programs are subject to annual appropriations and funding by the respective legislatures and there can be no assurance that such funding will be available in the future.